Vans Sk8-Hi Casual Skate Shoes

 Globe Tilt Skateboarding Shoe

 C1RCA AL50 Adrian Lopez Skate Shoe

 Grab your board or electric skateboard and flip on Blink and Avril, because we’re slipping into the ten best skateboard shoes currently on the market.
 Proper grips, traction, comfort, and above all else, keeping it close to that California 80’s/90’s style.
-We’ve done full guides on Converse and Vans, two notably iconic brands in the skateboard shoe space, but for this guide, we’re taking a look across the aisle to find the best of the best.
+We’ve done full guides on Converse shoes and Vans shoes, two notably iconic brands in the skateboard shoe space, but for this guide, we’re taking a look across the aisle to find the best of the best.
 Whether it’s for function or for style, you’re in for a wild ride.
 Stick through to the buying guide to find out everything from the insole to the eyelets, what makes it all work together, and how to find the best skateboard shoes for your needs.